theesfeld/nm/README.md

 #### Enhanced Modeline
 - New tooltips showing connection details on hover
-- Option to display icons only without connection names
+- Customizable display format: icon-only, text-only, or icon-and-text
 - Improved formatting for all connection types

 #### Interactive Elements